yogamuris/yogamuris.github.io/content/projects/rdml.md

 ## Introduction
 A website for retinopathy diabetic prediction.
+To predict the retinopathy diabetic occurence, I build the model using machine learning approach.
+The model that i was build, publised at [this link](http://jurnal.fikom.umi.ac.id/index.php/ILKOM/article/view/578).

 This project can be access through [this link](https://adyglr.herokuapp.com/).